shubham769/deploy-spam-classifier-on-flask/README.md

 # Spam-Message-Detector
 A simple Flask API to detect spam or ham using Python and sklearn

-This API allows us to utilize the predictive capabilities through HTTP requests.
+This API allows us to utilize predictive capabilities through HTTP requests.

 The data is a collection of SMS messages tagged as spam or ham that can be found here:https://www.kaggle.com/uciml/sms-spam-collection-dataset